indrekots/indrekots.github.io/_posts/articles/2018-10-28-structuring-packages-in-java-web-applications.md

 If you see a need, they could be extracted into a separate [Maven module](https://maven.apache.org/guides/mini/guide-multiple-modules.html "Guide to Working with Multiple Modules").
 With the advent of [the Java Module System](https://blog.codefx.org/java/java-module-system-tutorial/ "Code-First Java Module System Tutorial"), it is possible to think about domain boundaries at a higher level of abstraction.
 Theoretically it should be relatively painless to extract a vertical slice into a separate application when we have well defined APIs in place between modules.

+In [Release It!](https://amzn.to/2W6Jpvu "Release It!: Design and Deploy Production-Ready Software"), the author [Michael T. Nygard](https://www.michaelnygard.com/) writes about the benefits of vertical slices.

+> What happens if we rotate the barriers [horizontal slices] 90 degrees?
+We get something like component-based architecture.
+Instead of worrying about how to isolate the domain layer from the database, we isolate components from each other.
+Components are only allowed narrow, formal interfaces between each other.
+If you squint, they look like microservice instances that happen to run in the same process.

 ## Summary